MAFA: Managing False Negatives for Vision-Language Pre-training: Introduction

-Contrastively, we note that there is another type of challenge for VLP that stems from the nature of \textit{many-to-many} correspondence of image-text pairs.
-As depicted in Figure \ref{fig:falsenegatives}, it is common for an image (resp. text) to have an additional \textit{positive connection} with another text (resp. image), which is paired with its corresponding image (resp. text), that may also correctly explain the image (resp. text).
-This is due to the fact that the existing image-text datasets are constructed by only collecting \textit{paired} image-text instances, hence the information regarding non-paired but semantically close image-text combination is \textit{missed}.
+Contrastively, we note that there is another type of challenge for VLP that stems from the nature of many-to-many correspondence of image-text pairs.
+Namely, it is common for an image (resp. text) to have \textit{additional} positive connections (blue lines in Figure \ref{fig:falsenegatives}) with other texts (resp. images), which are paired with their corresponding images (resp. texts).
+This is due to the fact that the existing image-text datasets are constructed by only collecting paired image-text instances, hence the information regarding non-paired but semantically close image-text combinations can be missed.
 Consequently, for each image (resp. text), the text (resp. image) that is given as the pair with the image (resp. text) is treated as the only positive sample during pre-training, while the other texts (resp. images) are all treated as negatives.
 This setup inevitably leads to the prevalence of \textit{false negatives} during computing ITC and ITM losses and confuses the learning process.
-A naive solution would be to identify \textit{missing positive connections} (blue line in Figure \ref{fig:falsenegatives}) by examining all possible image-text combinations in the dataset.
-However, it is infeasible for both manual and model-based evaluations due to prohibitive complexity.
+A naive solution would be to identify missing positive connections by examining all possible image-text combinations in the dataset.
+However, it is cleaerly infeasible for both manual and model-based evaluations due to prohibitive complexity.
 For example, even for a dataset of moderate size, \textit{e.g., }containing 5 million image-text pairs, the number of combinations that need to be examined is ${5M \choose 2}$, which amounts to approximately $12$ trillion.